 They come with 'AIA-Like' documents - they aren't the actual thing but close enough to the actual thing that many users of AIA forms are finding that the 'Like' forms are being accepted in place of the actual.

 ... and Mark, the owner, has provided an exclusive offer for my readers - up to 40% off the various modules.

 Please use the links here at my site when you're ready to visit his site or the offer won't be available.

-Should you decide to purchase the program please make sure the code TCG is there before you check out (if it's not then you can enter it in the box) because the discount is available only before the purchase, not after.
+Should you decide to purchase the program please make sure the code TCG is in the discount box before you check out (if it's not then you can enter it in the box); the discount is available only before the purchase, not after.

 Doing your AIA paperwork with the Quantum software program is like having the original electronic forms from the AIA site - but without the outrageous expense.